 Permanent restricted, prohibited and danger areas are published in Part ENR 5 of the Finnish Aviation Manual (External link)(AIP).
 Temporary areas, such as those established to protect police or rescue operations, may be published at short notice.
 Information on temporary areas can be found in NOTAM bulletins, which are available at https://www.ais.fi/bulletins/ (External link).

-The Flyk application (External link)displays active airspaces and information on activities hazardous to aviation from AIP, AIP Supplements, NOTAM bulletins and AUP/UUP plans (Airspace Use Plan).
-Flyk also displays various prohibited and restricted UAS airspace zones.
-However, the user must note that the Flyk map is only an informative tool and does not relieve the user of the responsibility to familiarize themselves with the necessary NOTAM and AUP/UUP information.
+In addition to the long-established Flyk application (External link), Fintraffic ANS published the Fintraffic Sky application (External link) in the spring of 2025.
+Both present airspaces notified as active and information on activities dangerous to aviation from the AIP, AIP Supplements, NOTAMs, and AUP/UUP plans (Airspace Use Plan).
+In addition, various prohibitive and restrictive UAS airspace zones are presented.
+However, the user must note that both are only informative tools and do not exempt the user from the responsibility to familiarize themselves with the necessary NOTAM and AUP/UUP information.

 The European Action Plan for Airspace Infringement Risk Reduction (EAPAIRR) contains a comprehensive list of recommendations to reduce airspace infringements.
 The recommendations are targeted by groups to those parties that have an impact on airspace infringements (e.g. airspace users, air navigation service providers and aeronautical information and meteorological services).
 The plan was last updated in March 2022.
 Traficom encourages aviators and aviation organisations to familiarise themselves with the recommendations and good practices of the EAPAIRR and to implement them in their own operations to the extent practical.
 The plan can be found on the Eurocontrol website.
 (External link)